 The red Ion lens on the NFX on a sunny day.

 This is definitely a subjective review criteria and our mixed reviews from testers reinforced that principle.
 Overall, feedback was positive and there were a lot of "Wow's" at first glance.
 The NFX is a sleek, modern, frameless goggle, geared to aggressive resort riders.
-Keeping the intended user in mind, the NFX scored an 8 out of 10.
+Keeping the intended user in mind, the NFX scores high in style.
 Not quite a perfect 10, due to the bold style, even though most testers and observers at the resorts were impressed, a few were put off by the flashiness.

-Whether you like the style or not, the Dragon's style is distinctive, even more so than the POC Lobes or Oakley Flight Deck goggles.
+Whether you like the style or not, the Dragon's style is distinctive, even more so than the POC Lobes or Oakley Airbrake XL goggles.
 For resort riders looking to make a statement, this may be your goggle of choice.
+If flashy is what you're going for then we also recommend checking out the Electric EG3 with a similar frameless design but with spherical lenses.

 The low light Blue Ion lens on an overcast day.